+I came to biography after writing a novel for my MA about a biographical quest.
+I realised biography is a genre which combines the appeal of narrative with the allure of the archives and the hope of capturing the past.
 Living out her long life a century ahead of me, much of it in Perth, Katharine Susannah Prichard intrigues me.
 She was a woman of generosity, passion and paradox.
 She was a great novelist who brought to life communities in her fiction, from timber workers in the south-west of WA to a family circus.
-Politics is key to her life; she was a founding member of the Australian Communist Party, and lived her life by her convictions.
+Politics was key to her life; she was a founding member of the Australian Communist Party, and lived her life by her convictions.
 She was also a wife and then widow to a war hero, Hugo Throssell; his suicide followed that of her own father.

-“‘The Memory of a Storm’: The Wild Oats of Han and the childhood of Katharine Susannah Prichard, 1887 to 1895.”
-Westerly 60.2 (2015): 116-128. [essay]
+“‘The Memory of a Storm’: The Wild Oats of Han and the childhood of Katharine Susannah Prichard, 1887 to 1895,” Westerly 60.2 (2015): 116-128. [essay]

 “A History of Vose Library.”
 In Vose Seminary at Fifty 140–58.
 Preston, Vic.: Mosaic Press, 2013. [essay]

 “Death in the Present Tense.”
 Studio 117 (2010): 19–26. [short story]